 When employees become unshackled from the constraints of a traditional desk, they’ll find the most productive way to work based on their own needs.

-There’s a tendency to think that activity-based working should focus more on collaborative spaces and open areas.
+There’s a tendency to think that ABW should focus more on collaborative spaces and open areas.
 However, diverse teams must be flexible enough to adapt their allocated home zones to suit their needs.
 In a research piece by global office furniture manufacturer Steelcase, researchers found that the harder people work collaboratively, the more important it was for them also to have some time alone.

-It’s important to offer a selection of creative, collaborative work settings, from formal hot desk environment to more relaxed soft seating and maybe even a ball pit!
+It’s important to offer a selection of creative, collaborative work settings, from formal hot desking environment to more relaxed soft seating and maybe even a ball pit!
 But zones should also offer more enclosed, private spaces.

 Management must come to terms with freeing up their staff to choose their own space.
 More structured businesses might take a while to accept this looser, some would say chaotic working style.